UBC-MDS/DSCI522_group315/report/report.md

 UFC official rules (The ABC MMA Rules Committee 2017).This indicates the rules were generally followed by the judges.
-Four features do not belong to the Striking/Grappling group, such as the top second feature “head\_att”, suggesting there are some other factors which the judges put higher weights on.
+Four features do not belong to the Striking/Grappling group, such as the top second feature “head\_att”.
+Further information are needed to evaluate whether the four features belong to the ffective Striking/Grappling and cage/ring Control.
+Without further information, it may suggest these are some additional factors which the judges put higher weights on.

 <table class="table table-striped" style="width: auto !important; margin-left: auto; margin-right: auto;">